ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 Try solving `[W] TypeEq Int Int False`.
 This unifies only with the second instance, so we select it.

+TODO: these instances violate LICC so will be rejected.
+Moreover we want to reject them, because they allow `[W] TypeEq Int Int False` to be solved, which makes very little sense.

 ### Example 5

 ```hs